marijnh/Eloquent-JavaScript/18_http.md

 {{index "option (HTML tag)", "select (HTML tag)"}}

-If a document has a
-((text field)), text typed will end up in there only  when the field is focused.
+Thus you can only type into a ((text field)) when it is focused.
 Other fields respond differently to keyboard events.
 For example, a `<select>` menu tries to move to the option that contains the text the user typed and responds to the arrow keys by moving its selection up and down.

 {{index "focus method", "blur method", "activeElement property"}}

-We can
-control ((focus)) from JavaScript with the `focus` and `blur` methods.
+We can control ((focus)) from JavaScript with the `focus` and `blur` methods.
 The first moves focus to the DOM element it is called on, and the second removes focus.
 The value in `document.activeElement` corresponds to the currently focused element.

 ```{lang: "text/html"}
 <input type="text">